 Rest and breathe.
 Take time to be fully present.
 Listen to those around you.
 Engage with your heart.
 Notice the details in the small things.

-Springtime is the best time to launch new beginnings.
-Opportunities and new life awaits.
+Now is the best time to launch new beginnings.
+Opportunities await.
 It’s ours for the taking if we’re willing to put in the effort.